-The end user experience is greatly enhanced by a set of user interaction features included such as trackball, selection, zooming, and tooltip.
+The end user experience is greatly enhanced by a set of included user interaction features such as trackball, selection, zooming, and tooltip.

 Crosshair is used to inspect or focus on an individual data point.

-Chart has the capability to let the users visually edit data points.
+Chart lets users visually edit data points.